This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to perform manual backups, then consider getting assistance from a WordPress professional, or use a backup plugin.
+If you don’t want to back up your data manually, then consider getting support from a WordPress professional, or use backup plugins.

-- You can read about a WordPress backup plugin that we recommend using to perform complete WordPress site backups here: Backup, Duplicate & Protect Your WordPress Web Sites With Backup Creator WP Plugin
+- Learn about a WordPress backup plugin that can automate your site backups here: Backup, Duplicate & Keep Your WP Websites Protected With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix A 500 Internal Server Error In WordPress

 Typically, when WordPress displays an error message, this is something caused by users, such as installing a plugin that conflicts with other plugins, deleting an essential file from the server, or modifying settings in some way that causes an issue.